awsdocs/iam-user-guide/doc_source/id_roles_providers_saml.md

    `https://signin.aws.amazon.com/static/saml-metadata.xml`

-1. Using your organization's IdP, you generate an equivalent metadata XML file that can describe your IdP as an identity provider to AWS\.
+1. <a name="createxml"></a>Using your organization's IdP, you generate an equivalent metadata XML file that can describe your IdP as an identity provider to AWS\.
 It must include the issuer name, a creation date, an expiration date, and keys that AWS can use to validate authentication responses \(assertions\) from your organization\.

-1. In the IAM console, you create a SAML identity provider entity\.
-As part of this process, you upload the SAML metadata document that was produced by the IdP in your organization in [[ERROR] BAD/MISSING LINK TEXT](#createxml)\.
+1. <a name="samlovrcreateentity"></a>In the IAM console, you create a SAML identity provider entity\.
+As part of this process, you upload the SAML metadata document that was produced by the IdP in your organization in [Step 2](#createxml)\.
 For more information, see [Creating SAML Identity Providers](id_roles_providers_create_saml.md)\.

-1. In IAM, you create one or more IAM roles\.
+1. <a name="samlovrcreaterole"></a>In IAM, you create one or more IAM roles\.
 In the role's trust policy, you set the SAML provider as the principal, which establishes a trust relationship between your organization and AWS\.
 The role's permission policy establishes what users from your organization are allowed to do in AWS\.
 For more information, see [Creating a Role for a Third\-Party Identity Provider \(Federation\)](id_roles_create_for-idp.md)\.

 1. In your organization's IdP, you define assertions that map users or groups in your organization to the IAM roles\.
 Note that different users and groups in your organization might map to different IAM roles\.
 The exact steps for performing the mapping depend on what IdP you're using\.
-In the earlier scenario of an Amazon S3 folder for users, it's possible that all users will map to the same role that provides Amazon S3 permissions\.
+In the [earlier scenario](#CreatingSAML-configuring) of an Amazon S3 folder for users, it's possible that all users will map to the same role that provides Amazon S3 permissions\.
 For more information, see [Configuring SAML Assertions for the Authentication Response](id_roles_providers_create_saml_assertions.md)\.

    If your IdP enables SSO to the AWS console, then you can configure the maximum duration of the console sessions\.
 For more information, see [Enabling SAML 2\.0 Federated Users to Access the AWS Management Console](id_roles_providers_enable-console-saml.md)\.
 **Note**
 The AWS implementation of SAML 2\.0 federation does not support encrypted SAML assertions between the identity provider and AWS\.
 However, the traffic between the customer's systems and AWS is transmitted over an encrypted \(TLS\) channel\.

-1. In the application that you're creating, you call the AWS Security Token Service `AssumeRoleWithSAML` API, passing it the ARN of the SAML provider you created in [[ERROR] BAD/MISSING LINK TEXT](#samlovrcreateentity), the ARN of the role to assume that you created in [[ERROR] BAD/MISSING LINK TEXT](#samlovrcreaterole), and the SAML assertion about the current user that you get from your IdP\.
+1. In the application that you're creating, you call the AWS Security Token Service `AssumeRoleWithSAML` API, passing it the ARN of the SAML provider you created in [Step 3](#samlovrcreateentity), the ARN of the role to assume that you created in [Step 4](#samlovrcreaterole), and the SAML assertion about the current user that you get from your IdP\.
 AWS makes sure that the request to assume the role comes from the IdP referenced in the SAML provider\.

    For more information, see [AssumeRoleWithSAML](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithSAML.html) in the *AWS Security Token Service API Reference*\.